Ineos Team UK return to the Solent with reduced crew

 Ainslie told local Portsmouth newspaper ‘The News‘ that a ‘backlog’ of testing has built up – but he was determined to plough through it.

-Firstly they had to keep everyone informed . . . ‘we’re in constant talks with the Queen’s Harbour Master, lifeboat crews and Coastguard, so that they all know where we are and what we’re going to do.’

-With profesional athletes now allowed to start trainng together from Monday (1 June) the crew of their first AC75, Britannia, would be reduced to allow them to comply with distancing rules.
+With profesional athletes now allowed to start training together from Monday (1 June) the crew of their first AC75, Britannia, was reduced to allow them to comply with distancing rules.

-They will reduce the eleven man crew by replacing some of them with electrical powered grinders – normally two crew operate each of the grinders.
+They have reduced the eleven man crew by replacing the hand cranked grinders with electrical powered grinders – normally two crew operate each of the grinders.

 Recently the Italian Luna Rossa team skipper Max Sirena confirmed that they had carried out test sailing in Cagliari with a reduced crew of only five sailors after fitting electric grinders.